 Security

 Smart contracts are extremely flexible, capable of both holding large quantities of tokens and running immutable logic based on previously deployed smart contract code.
-While this has created a vibrant and creative ecosystem of trustless, interconnected smart contracts, it is also the perfect ecosystem to attract attackers looking to profit by exploiting vulnerabilities in smart contracts and unexpected behavior in TRON network.
-Smart contract code usually cannot be changed to patch security flaws, assets that have been stolen from smart contracts are irrecoverable, and stolen assets are extremely difficult to track.
+While this has created a vibrant and creative ecosystem of trustless, interconnected smart contracts, it is also the perfect ecosystem to attract attackers looking to profit by exploiting vulnerabilities in smart contracts and unexpected behavior in the TRON network.
+Smart contract code usually cannot be changed to patch security flaws, so assets that have been stolen from smart contracts are irrecoverable, and stolen assets are extremely difficult to track.

 Before launching any code to Mainnet, it is important to take sufficient precaution to protect anything of value your smart contract is entrusted with.
-In this article, we will discuss a few specific attacks and best practice to ensure your contracts function correctly and securely.
+In this article, we will discuss a few specific attacks and best practices to ensure your contracts function correctly and securely.

 Smart Contract Development Process